pokhrelsishir/Perl-Programming/README.md

 # Perl-Programming

-# Perl Programming Hello World
+# Hello World in Perl Programming

-# Practise of Program and Processes in Perl
+# Practise of Programs and Processes in Perl